Struct Operator

 pub async fn create_dir(&self, path: &str) -> Result<()>

-Create a dir at given path.
+Create a directory at the specified path.

 §Notes